 In 1837, Colonel Allan MacNab led the Gore Militia against a rising rebellion.
 Today, at both Dundurn Castle and The Hamilton Military Museum, students can discover how this rebellion developed and why MacNab opposed it.
-Students will investigate, analyze, and discuss key stakeholders, events, lifestyles and food-ways relevant to the Upper Canada Rebellion in this interactive, hands-on program.
+Students will investigate, analyze, and discuss key stakeholders, events and lifestyles relevant to the Upper Canada Rebellion in this interactive, hands-on program.

 Grade Level: Seven (7)

 Subject: History and Geography

-Curriculum Strand: History

-Curriculum Topic: Canada, 1800-1850: Conflict and
+Curriculum Strand: Canada, 1800-1850: Conflict

-Challenges
+and Challenges

-Program Components: Students will investigate beliefs and arguments that favoured and opposed the 1837 Rebellion and tour the home of Sir Allan MacNab, a key figure in the Rebellion's suppression.
-In the historic kitchen students will explore foodways while preparing a "Journey Cake" recipe that would have fed the soldiers in this conflict.
+Program Components: Students will investigate beliefs and arguments that favoured and opposed the 1837 Rebellion and tour the home of Allan MacNab, a key figure in the Rebellion's suppression.
+In the historic kitchen students will explore class disparity by making a historic recipe and will discuss the challenges associated with access to food.
 At The Hamilton Military Museum, students will explore the lifestyle of soldiers as they try on reproduction uniforms and handle reproduction equipment.

-Students will use problem-solving skills and map out a strategic defense around the grand home of Family Compact member Colonel Allan MacNab, on Burlington Heights.
+Students will use problem solving skills and map out a strategic defense around the grand home of Family Compact member Colonel Allan MacNab, on Burlington Heights.